ideascube/ansiblecube/README.md

 In this exemple, you'll get quickly that everything will have to be configured in the ```update_NAME_OF_IDEASCUBE_PROJECT.yml```

-To do so, you'll have to add and remove roles, for exemple, the role ```logs``` has been written to send logs from the Ideascube box to the central server each time the device gets on Internet.
+To do so, you'll have to add and remove roles, for example, the role ```logs``` has been written to send logs from the Ideascube box to the central server each time the device gets on Internet.

-If you want to lunch a particular update, you'll have to create or adapt an Ansible role.
+If you want to launch a particular update, you'll have to create or adapt an Ansible role.
 Look at the one already build in the folder ```upgradeKb``` or ```ideascube```